 How do LED concert bracelets work?

-LED concert wristbands work on the principle of infrared signals, and consist of battery-operated LEDs and signal receptors.
-When the light-operator at the concert venue controls the overall lighting using a computer, infrared signals are sent out that are read by the signal receptors on the wristband, lighting up the LEDs to create a unique experience for concert-goers.
-These LED bracelets can also be equipped with RFID tags for access control and contactless payment applications at the venue.
+LED concert wristbands work on the principle of infrared signals and consist of battery-operated LEDs and signal receptors.
+When the light operator at the concert venue controls the overall lighting, infrared signals are sent out that are read by the signal receptors on the wristband.
+These LED bracelets can also be equipped with RFID tags for access control.

 What’s the difference between RFID and NFC wristbands